Livingston High School (California)

 Livingston High School, in Livingston, California, United States, is a public secondary school in the Merced Union High School District.
 The school contains grades 9-12.
 Students come from Livingston Middle School and Ballico Middle School.

 Administration

-The new principal, beginning in the 2020-2021 school year, is Charles Jolly.
-Currently, the three associate principals are Lee Shaw, Melissa Doerksen and Kyle Mesa.
+As of the 2026–2027 school year, the principal of Livingston High School is Nicole Rose, who succeeded Charles Jolly.
+The associate principals are Anthony Blaine (Student Support), Manpreet Dola (Teaching and Learning), and Briana Escalera (Counseling).

 Scandals

 In May 2011, a science teacher was arrested for helping students get intoxicated through the use of chloroform that she ordered through the school for her "lessons".
 A few days later, she was arrested for possession of explosives.
 In September 2011, she was released on bail with an ankle monitor.
 In December 2011, she was sentenced to four years of probation, and her teaching credential was revoked.

 In May 2012, an agriculture teacher was charged with having had sex with a 15-year-old student in 2010 and 2011.